eccentricOrange/personal-blogs/docs/misconceptions.md

 >
 > <summary>IDE vs text editor</summary>
 >
 > <p markdown=1> To be completely honest, this is true for **text editors**, but an **IDE (integrated development environment)** is a different story.
 An IDE is a program that combines a text editor with a compiler/interpreter, and other tools.
 In this case, the IDE automatically installs the compiler/interpreter and often runs is behind the scenes too.
-[Read more](https://eccentricorange.github.io/CAIE-Computer-Science/things-to-know.html#using-an-ide)</p>
+[Read more](hhttps://www.javatpoint.com/ide-vs-code-editor)</p>
 >
 > </details>

 If we look at a command line interface, we can see this very clearly.
+We can run our code, and then use the [`ls`](https://www.digitalocean.com/community/tutorials/ls-command-in-linux-unix) command to see the files in our folder.

 <details markdown="1">
 <summary>Interpreted example: Python</summary>